 Relatively low abundance and potential isolation from other bear populations make conservation of the CGA a special concern.
 The CGA has experienced anthropogenic habitat loss, fragmentation, and lies >94 mi from either the NGA or SGA (Hooker, et al. 2015 Gray et al. 2016), resulting in little dispersal and poor connectivity among the populations (Hooker 2017).
 It is assumed that the CGA is reproductively isolated because of lack of suitable habitat corridors (Gray et al. 2016).
 Models suggest connectivity between the CGA and surrounding bear populations is poor, and management actions should be taken to improve this connectivity.
 An initial step in corridor establishment should be an evaluation of landscape connectivity among populations, considering not only availability of habitat, but also life history traits and movement capabilities of the focal species (Hooker 2017).
 The WRD's Wildlife Conservation Section was tasked to complete a State Wildlife Action Plan (SWAP), and within the plan they created a draft Greenway priorities map (also referred to as the Wildlife Corridor Map, Figure 6;).
 The draft Greenway map was created from multiple data layers, including public and private conservation lands, natural and semi-natural vegetation, models of landscape diversity and connectivity, species-based habitat connectivity models, and expert opinion.
 This map depicts large patches of natural habitat as well as other areas that could be conserved or restored to provide for greater habitat connectivity within the Georgia landscape for wildlife (GA DNR 2015).
-Three of the potential corridors are similar to Kennedy's (2014) bear corridors (1, 2, 3).
-Hooker (2017) developed a step selection function model that could be used to test the effectiveness of these three Greenway corridors that connect the SGA to the Altamaha River complex to hopefully increase the success of the corridor construction to facilitate exchange among regional bear populations.
+Two of the potential corridors are similar to Kennedy's (2014) bear corridors (1 & 3).
+Hopefully, in the future Kennedy's (2014) corridor 2 can also be incorporated.
+Hooker (2017) developed a step selection function model that could be used to test the effectiveness of these two Greenway corridors that connect the SGA to the Altamaha River complex to hopefully increase the success of the corridor construction to facilitate exchange among regional bear populations.